Capturing Images on Film from Another Dimension

 It was one of those “OH.MY.GOD.” moments, where your brain can formulate no other words.
 My screaming brought my boyfriend running, thinking I had encountered a dead rat.
 Together we re-played the film several times and tried to make sequential sense of what we were seeing.

-The film opened on a lopsided shot from the floor tilting up, showing a chest of drawers that I faceinshadowsrecognized as being in my little brother’s old bedroom.
+The film opened on a lopsided shot from the floor tilting up, showing a chest of drawers that I recognized as being in my little brother’s old bedroom.
 Next was a short black blip on the film which, upon closer examination using a light box, looked like a woman’s face in the shadows whose identity was unrecognizable.
 She was wearing a white sweater and what was either a dark-colored head scarf or shoulder length brown hair.
 I had no idea who she was.

 Immediately the film returned to the bedroom chest of drawers where Winnie ran across the screen with the camera going in for a close-up of the dog’s face so there would be no mistaking the animal’s identity.
 Winnie looked like she had just been given a haircut, which she had just prior to her death, and her ears were unclipped, just like we had left them.
 I kept asking myself—just who is operating this camera?